ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Trade-Off 2: Limited GPO Depth

-The GPO configuration implemented in this lab is security-relevant and functions as intended, however it does not reflect the depth expected in a production enterprise environment.
+The GPO configuration implemented in this lab is security relevant and functions as intended, however it does not reflect the depth expected in a production enterprise environment.

 In a real-world infrastructure, GPO design would be significantly more layered and structured.
 Additional policies would typically include: